Thorpe St Andrew

 There is also evidence that Thorpe was occupied by the Romans with the discovery of various remains.
 The earliest references found that relate to the parish are under the names of ‘Thorpe Episcopi’ and ‘Thorpe-next-Norwich’.
 In later years it has been known as ‘Thorpe St Andrew’.

 In years gone by the river spread over much of Thorpe's neighbouring marshes and was not confined between banks as it is today.
 There were woods that stretched to the city, replaced today by housing.

-There are also numerous leisure facilities, groups and organisations including the County Arts Club on Plumstead Road, Thorpe Kite Flyers, Starlight Express Majorettes and the Oasis Sports and Leisure Centre on Pound Lane.
-Religious groups of many denominations meet regularly all over Thorpe.
+There are numerous leisure facilities, groups and organisations in Thorpe St Andrew including the County Arts Club on Plumstead Road, Thorpe Kite Flyers, Starlight Express Majorettes and the Oasis Sports and Leisure Centre on Pound Lane.

-With picturesque river banks, excellent amenities and sought after properties, Thorpe St Andrew is one of Norwich’s most desirable suburbs
+With picturesque riverbanks, excellent amenities and facilities, and sought-after schools and properties, Thorpe St Andrew is one of Norwich’s most desirable suburbs.